December 1, 2025 City Council Minutes

 The motion carried (No: Roskoski; Yes: Gustafson, Stanaway, Buria and Anderson).

-It was moved by Roskoski and seconded Gustafson to amend the original motion to remove the Parts City/Champion bills in the amount of $773.00, and the Napa Christenson bills in the amount of $254.00 from the consent agenda for separate consideration.
-The motion failed (Yes: Roskoski; No: Gustafson, Stanaway, Buria, and Anderson).
+It was moved by Roskoski to amend the original motion to remove the bill from O’Reilly Auto Parts in the amount of $1,074.00 from the consent agenda for separate consideration.
+The motion failed.

 Public Forum: